Does Takis expire? Takis are rolled corn tortilla chips known for their intense, spicy taste.

 But if they have been opened, the taste and crunchiness will depend on how much time has passed and how much moisture got into the package.

-Is It Ok To Eat Expired Takis?
+Is It OK to Eat Expired Takis?

 How Many Takis Should I Eat A Day?